willp240/antinullh/HOWTO.md

 You will need to have a `deltam21` parameter, and exactly one `theta12`, `sintheta12`, or `sinsqtheta12` parameter specified in the fit config.
 A root file `llh_scan.root` will be saved in the output directory specified in the fit config.
 In the file will be a plot of LLH vs parameter value for each parameter.

-The other version of the likelihood scan, `llh_scan`, hands all the parameters, including the oscillation parameters, to the `BinnedNLLH`.
-It then scans through all parameters in the same way, setting the values in the `BinnedNLLH` and evaluating the likelihood.
+The other version of the likelihood scan, `llh_scan`, hands all the parameters, including the oscillation parameters, to the `BinnedNLLH`, but it is currently deprecated (and not compiled by default).
+It scans through all parameters in the same way, setting the values in the `BinnedNLLH` and evaluating the likelihood.
 This version of the likelihood scan is designed to be used for validating the full fits where every parameter floats at once (see below).

 To run the LLH scan: